 Where to Find Banksy Art in Norfolk and Suffolk

 During Banksy’s Great British Spraycation, he created 10 murals along the coast in Norfolk and Suffolk.
-Of these, seven are still available to view.
+Of these, five are still available to view.

 Banksy Norfolk Locations